 TIP: Adding the white border will make your photos look more like postcards or Christmas cards and most printers will have this setting.
 If not, edit with an online photo editing program such as Canva to add your border before you print.

 STEP FOUR – Using a craft knife or Stanley knife, carefully cut a slit in the top and bottom area where the child’s hand is on the photo.
 This is where your candy cane (or pencil if you would rather do a non-candy gift idea) will slot through.

 STEP FIVE – Carefully slide your candy cane into the slots, trying not to tear the photo.

 As you can see, I got mini candy canes and then realised when I got home that they aren’t individually wrapped so these ones are just for the purpose of the tutorial.
 I will need to get some more on my next trip to the shops.
 Hot tip to make sure you get the right kind!

 And that’s all there is to it for making these funny personalised Christmas cards!

 You can have your kids write a quick message on the back before you put the candy canes in if you like.

 TIP: If you want to further personalise your photo Christmas cards with candy canes, add a TO: box to your photos when editing and you can add the name of each of the classmates or recipients.
 This is a cute extra touch!

-These are a cute and fun Christmas card alternative for kids to gift to school friends.
+These are cute and fun Christmas card alternatives for kids to gift to school friends.

-You could make a similar style photo card for other special occasions through the year, such as Valentines Day or Easter, adding different items to it – lollipops, message scrolls, whatever you can think of!
+You could make a similar style photo card for other special occasions throughout the year, such as Valentine’s Day or Easter, adding different items to it – lollipops, message scrolls, whatever you can think of!